fbpx

 Trapped in a Snow Globe

-If you have never tried this writing assignment, it's a MUST DO!
+If you have never tried this writing assignment, it’s a MUST DO!
 The premise is simple: your students have become trapped in a snow globe, and their writing must detail their adventures while they are inside.
-I used THIS freebie to help my students plan their writing.
+I used a freebie on TpT to help students plan their writing.
 Then, I took pictures of them to place inside of their snow globe and decorate.
 This is always such a huge hit.

 Christmas Simile and Metaphor Task Cards